Xiaomi Mi Box S

 Design and workmanship

-In comparison to Mi Box International The Mi Box S has undergone a design upgrade.
-Instead of sleek-vaulted, the new box is much edged.
-The square plastic housing is with Dimensions of 95.5 x 95.5 x 16.7 mm even slightly shrunk and with just 150g also a little lighter.
-What the box unfortunately misses is a rubber coating on the underside for a secure footing.
+In comparison to Mi Box International the Mi Box S has undergone a design upgrade.
+Instead of sleek and curved, the new box is significantly more angular.
+The square plastic housing is even slightly shrunk with dimensions of 95.5 x 95.5 x 16.7 mm and a little lighter at just under 150g.
+What the box unfortunately lacks is a rubber coating on the underside for a secure stand.

-Like the box, too Remote Control revised.
-To meet the needs of the US market, where the Mi Box S is mainly distributed, the remote offers an additional button for Netflix and Live TV.
+Like the box, the remote control has also been redesigned.
+In order to meet the requirements of the US market, on which the Mi Box S is mainly to be sold, the remote control offers an additional button for Netflix and Live TV.

-The quality of workmanship both the TV box, as well as the remote control, is straightforward.
-Box and remote leave a, the price corresponding impression.
-The remote control is handy and the keys have a pleasant pressure point.
+The processing quality of both the TV box and the remote control is immaculate.
+The box and remote control leave an impression that is commensurate with the price.
+The remote control is easy to grip and the buttons have a comfortable pressure point.

-The What's in the box includes almost everything needed to operate the box.
-In addition to the Mi Box S and the remote control are included a power adapter with EU plug, an HDMI cable and a user manual.
-The only thing missing is 2 AAA batteries for the operation of the remote control.
+The scope of delivery includes almost everything that is needed to operate the box.
+In addition to the Mi Box S and the remote control, it also includes a power supply unit with EU plug, an HDMI cable and operating instructions.
+The only thing missing are 2 AAA batteries for operating the remote control.

-There is nothing new in the connection options, The only USB socket is still only of the type USB 2.0.
-This is just enough to play ordinary 4K video from a USB data storage device.
-Other connectivity options include an HDMI 2.0a jack and an audio output (S / PDIF / 3.5mm).
-An ethernet jack is missing unfortunately.
+There is nothing new with the connection options.
+The only USB socket is still only of the USB 2.0 type.
+This is just enough to play normal 4K video material from a USB data storage device.
+Further connection options are an HDMI 2.0a socket and an audio output (S / PDIF / 3.5mm).
+Unfortunately, there is no Ethernet socket.
 Instead, dual-AC WiFi is used for network streaming.
 If you still don't want to do without Ethernet, you can connect a USB> Ethernet adapter to the USB port.